Tips for Making Needle

 carefully as they don't keep their shape well.
 Make

-your toys harder if you want them to
+your pieces harder if you want them to

 preserve every minute detail in shape and